Wiktwn/mandelbulb_raymarching/README.md

-Controls:
+###Controls:\
-wasd and mouse for movement
+wasd and mouse for movement\
+'-' and '=' for changing the ray precision by a factor of 10\
+',' and '.' for changing the glowy-ness\
+p to pause\
-'-' and '=' for changing the ray precision by a factor of 10 ',' amd '.' for changing the glowy-ness p to pause left and right arrow keys to step the animation forwards and backwards manually
+left and right arrow keys to step the animation forwards and backwards manually\